COVID-19 Business Resources

 The City of Concord and Greater Concord Chamber of Commerce launched Shop Concord, a community e-gift card program that is free to businesses, to help businesses increase sales while also keeping dollars local.
 Originally launched November 25 with a special promotion for consumers, the e-gift cards are purchasable through a centralized Yiftee community card website and redeemable at any participating Concord business.

-Temporary Outdoor Operations (Extended)
+Temporary and Permanent Outdoor Operations (Extended)

 As authorized by City Council by the Concord Forward Ordinance passed on June 9, 2020, the City of Concord is offering free, temporary licenses for businesses seeking to establish outdoor operations.
 Businesses may utilize approved outdoor operation areas and setups until June 30, 2022, after which date expanded outdoor operations must cease and temporary setups must be removed.
 Businesses not yet taking advantage of the program may continue to apply for a license until March 31, 2022.

 Outdoor operations on public property, such as public sidewalks, streets and/or parking, is only allowed in the downtown and requires a temporary encroachment permit in addition to the temporary master license.
-For application assistance, please email the Planning Division.

 The Concord Forward Ordinance also allowed businesses to display temporary banners.
 Businesses may keep these banners up until October 31, 2021, after which date businesses must apply through the regular process.